cpq/bare-metal-programming-guide/README.md

 <img src="images/ozone3.png" width="50%" />

-Leave the defaults on the next screen, click Finish, and we've got our debugger loaded (note the mcu.h source code is picked up):
+Leave the defaults on the next screen, click Finish, and we've got our debugger loaded (note the hal.h source code is picked up):

 ![](images/ozone4.png)